joodicator/PageBot/README.md

 #### `youtube`
 Provides programmatic access to [YouTube](http://youtube.com)'s API.
 Requires [google-api-python-client](//github.com/google/google-api-python-client) to be separately installed in the same Python distribution used to run the bot.
 * **`conf/youtube_api_key`** - the developer key used to access YouTube's Data API version 3.
-See https://developers.google.com/youtube/v3/getting-started for more information. 
+See https://developers.google.com/youtube/v3/getting-started for more information.

 ### Other Modules